syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/hierarchy-grid.md

 ## Dynamically load child grid data

-Dynamically load child grid data in Syncfusion ASP.NET MVC Grid helps improve performance, optimize data transmission, and enhance the your experience by providing on-demand access to relevant information.
+Dynamically load child grid data in Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC Grid helps improve performance, optimize data transmission, and enhance the your experience by providing on-demand access to relevant information.
 Additionally, it offers flexibility in data presentation, which helps improve the overall efficiency of your application.

 To dynamically load the `DataSource` of a child grid in the Grid, you can utilize the [Load](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_Load) event of parent grid.
 This event allows you to customize the loading behavior of the child grid based on the data of parent grid.